deathworlders/online/content/books/deathworlders/chapter-94-the-waiting-stars.md

 “Pickin’ on lil’ guys, tsk.
 Here I thought you Minnesota clan were all nice and stuff!”

-*“Hnnngh…*just havin’ a bit of fun…fuck, lemme go!”
+*“Hnnngh…!* just havin’ a bit of fun…fuck, lemme go!”

 Also, *definitely* some Schadenfreude watching Daar manhandle him so *effortlessly.* No better proof that size mattered, really.